xarray-contrib/xarray-simlab/doc/run_model.rst

 Run a simulation
 ----------------

-A simple call to :meth:`.xsimlab.run` from the input dataset created above is needed to perform the simulation.
+A new simulation is run by simply calling the :meth:`.xsimlab.run` method from the input dataset created above.
 It returns a new dataset:

 .. ipython:: python

     out_ds = in_ds.xsimlab.run(model=model2)

 The returned dataset contains all the variables of the input dataset.
-It also contains snapshots values as new data variables, e.g., ``grid__x`` and ``profile__u`` in this example:
+It also contains simulation outputs as new or updated data variables, e.g., ``grid__x`` and ``profile__u`` in this example:

 .. ipython:: python

     out_ds

-Note that in other cases snapshots may also result in updated data variables with an additional time dimension.

 Post-processing and plotting
 ----------------------------